chjackson/survextrap/README.md

 The package is in "beta" status.
 All major features are included, but it requires some polish here and there.

- A paper about it will soon be finished.
-This will discuss the background and explain the methods in detail, and formally present the [cetuximab case study](https://chjackson.github.io/survextrap/articles/cetuximab.html).

 The current version can be installed as:

 ```{r}